Beam Me Up: Testing the Infinity X1’s 5,000-Lumen Powerhouse

 Review

 Ever since I got my hands on the Infinity X1, it’s been a game‑changer.
-Holding this 12‑inch, aircraft‑grade aluminum beast—around 1.65 lb—is like wielding a serious tool.
-It survived a few accidental drops (1 m tested) and kept working—a testament to that rugged build.
+Holding this 12‑inch, aircraft‑grade aluminum beast is like wielding a serious tool.
+It survived a few accidental drops (1 m tested) and kept working, which is a testament to that rugged build.

-Twisting the head gives that satisfying adjustable beam—from a tight 180 m (590 ft) throw to a wide, room-filling flood.
-The beam is smooth, no harsh hotspots—great for everything from hiking long-distance trails to lighting up close quarters.
+Twisting the head gives that satisfying adjustable beam, from a tight 180 m (590 ft) throw to a wide, room-filling flood.
+The beam is smooth, no harsh hotspots, which is great for everything from hiking long-distance trails to lighting up close quarters.

 Power-wise, it flexes between using the included 4,000 mAh USB‑C rechargeable cartridge and a 9-AA dry-cell backup.
 On rechargeable, you get up to 5 hours on medium, and about 2 hours on high.
 Switching to alkaline yields about 1,200 lumens and cuts beam distance roughly in half, but keeps you lit in a pinch.

-USB‑C is slick—charge the battery inside, or use the flashlight as a powerbank through the USB‑C out port.
-Never thought I’d rely on a flashlight to power my phone—but here we are.
+There's a USB‑C IN port that can take a few hours to get a full charge, or use the flashlight as a powerbank through the USB‑C out port.
+Never thought I’d rely on a flashlight to power my phone, but here we are.

 The button cycling through High → Medium → Low is intuitive.
 There’s also a heat-lock safety that cuts power when overheating, and a tail-cap power-lock prevents accidental turn-ons during storage.